Yellowstone National Park, Wyoming

 Urgency: Expected

-Description: * WHAT...Snow expected.
-Total snow accumulations between 2 and 6
+Description: * WHAT...Snow and mixed precipitation expected.
+Additional snow

 Alert: Winter Weather Advisory